mertemin/leaflet-bing-0.7/README.md

 # leaflet-bing
 Bing Maps Layer for leaflet v0.7.
 This plugin is created by following [leaflet-bing-layer](https://github.com/gmaclennan/leaflet-bing-layer) plugin.
 External dependency on [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) is removed and plugin is made simpler to follow and understand.

+[Here is a link](https://github.com/mertemin/leaflet-bing) to the plugin for leaflet 1.0.

 ### L.TileLayer.Bing(options)
 Creates a new Bing Maps layer.